teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 React implements several component templates:

-- `react-component` a bsaic React UI component.
+- `react-component` a basic React UI component.
-- `react-env` boilerplate for customizing configuration.
+- `react-env` boilerplate for a customized environment configuration.

 Use any of these templates with the `bit create` command: